Recreation Center

 Lunch:

-*Price prorated for weeks 1 and 6.
+*Price prorated for week 1.

 *Lunch Registration is due the Friday before the upcoming week.